 A true distribution, unlike an unknown distribution described by available data, is specified entirely by its parameters.

-Using true distributions as a means to describe system behavior is a well-established practice when performing tasks such as failure rate analysis (Farewell & Prentice, 1977).
+Using true distributions as a means to describe system behavior is an established practice when performing tasks such as failure rate analysis [4].
 Learning phase-type distributions from true distributions provides information about transition times for a variable while avoiding the need for significant amounts of data.
-To this end, we propose minimizing the KL-divergence of a learned phase-type distribution from the true distribution, which is equivalent to maximizing the closeness of the approximation.